-When I Kissed You, tries to explore many things beyond the romance and the sex; a sexual harassment case at a company, the intricacies of dating your best’s friend sister (or your brother’s best friend), the confusion of first love.
+When I Kissed You, tries to explore many things beyond romance and sex; a sexual harassment case at a company, the intricacies of dating your best’s friend sister (or your brother’s best friend), and the confusion of first love.

 Cognizant of the fact that a book like When I Kissed You is not expected to have great literary flair, it is still a poorly written book.

-This book has a lot of sex, which would have been awesome, because it is afterall a passionate love story, but the only glitch – most of the sex scenes are described using the same words, with the same rhyhtms and actions (pun untintended).
+This book has a lot of sex, which would have been awesome because it is after all a passionate love story, but the only glitch – most of the sex scenes are described using the same words, with the same rhythms and actions (pun intended).

-A wider use of vocabulary, and some permutations and combinations of how the scenes progressed would have made it less monotonous.
-He’s is alway inhaling her perfume, or pulling her in his arms, or pumping her.
+A wider use of vocabulary and some permutations and combinations of how the scenes progressed would have made it less monotonous.
+He is always inhaling her perfume, or pulling her in his arms, or pumping her.
 In a book that covers a mere six months, there was scope for more.